-The majority of you love your slow cookers, but many commented that you don't like a bunch of preparation before hand.
+The majority of you love your slow cookers, but many commented that you don't like a bunch of preparation beforehand.
 While I understand the ease of throwing everything into a pot and letting it cook, just 20 minutes of effort can take a dish from just OK to truly scrumptious.
-That is the case for this slow cooker Cuban chicken; it requires browning, but it greatly enhances the dish.
+That is the case for this slow-cooker Cuban chicken; it requires browning, but it greatly enhances the dish.

 The sauce is full of complex flavors, including fresh bay leaf, sweet citrus, and caramelized onions and garlic.
 The chicken falls off the bone and is perfect served over brown rice, with a simple salad.
 It would also be divine stuffed into a taco topped with guac and sour cream!
 If you want to take your slow cooking to the next level, keep reading for the recipe.

-Whole Chicken (about 4 pounds)
+1 whole chicken (about 4 pounds)

 3 tablespoons olive oil

-8 cloves of garlic coarsely chopped
+8 cloves garlic, coarsely chopped

 3/4 cup orange juice

-3/4 cup lime juice about 5 limes
+3/4 cup lime juice (about 5 limes)

 1 fresh bay leaf